vbookshelf/How-to-AI-Generate-a-Flask-App-in-One-File/README.md

-# One Page Flask Web App Template for Vibe Coding
+# One Page Desktop Flask Web App Template
 A simple example that shows how to create a one-page desktop app the combines a nice UI running in the browser with the power of a Python backend.
 All running locally.
 When you are vibe coding, this example code can be given to the LLM as reference material.

 <br>